Last updated

 REV (Revised English Version)

 LiveThe REV ships as the default translation in the app, with extensive commentary integrated.
-Permission granted by Spirit & Truth Fellowship; we are now fetching their official structured data feed to keep the text and notes in sync with their latest revisions.
+Permission has been granted by Spirit & Truth Fellowship, and structured-data sync work keeps the text and notes aligned with their latest revisions.
+A recent layout fix prevents paragraph-final verses in REV from drifting into a block-quote indent.

 -